Environment

 Environmentally friendly manufacturing

-Nikko Chemicals has been working for many years on environmentally friendly manufacturing by applying bioengineering.
-We are devising bio-based technologies by applying fermentation technology using microorganisms, developing original enzymes, enzyme reaction technology, and other initiatives.
-In another example, we have been participating in the MATSURI Project* as a corporate partner since August 2022.
-We are working with various companies and governments from a wide variety of industries to develop sustainable products using algae. *The MATSURI Project is a Japanese corporate collaboration project using algae.
+Nikko Chemicals has long been committed to environmentally friendly manufacturing through the application of bioengineering.
+We are building bio-based technologies by applying fermentation technology using microorganisms, developing original enzymes, and deploying enzyme reaction technology.
+We have also been participating in the MATSURI initiative* as a Silver Partner since August 2022.
+In this project, various companies from a wide variety of industries work together with government agencies to develop sustainable products using algae. *A cross-industry initiative to promote the bio-economy.

 Effective Resource Use